heistp/irtt/README.md

    Those values aren't stored for each round trip, and it's difficult to do a
 	 running calculation of the median, although
 	 [this method](https://rhettinger.wordpress.com/2010/02/06/lost-knowledge/) of
 	 using skip lists appears to have promise.
-I may consider it for the future, but so far it isn't a high priority.
+It's a possibility for the future, but so far it isn't a high priority.
+If it is for you, file an Issue.

 8) I see you use MD5 for the HMAC.
 Isn't that insecure?